-- Maintaining a complete picture of UK wildlife (including species and ecosystems) - Sharing wildlife data with each other and with the public to educate and inform - Developing and adhering to a single framework for data capture and data exchange standards - Ensuring security and stability of data storage - Promoting the collective work of the Network to ensure long term support for biological recording and for the necessary infrastructure to enable it

-Many individuals and organisations are involved in the collection, management and dissemination of biological data and information in the UK.
-Others are involved in biodiversity training, education, advocacy and policy development.
-The National Biodiversity Network has a unique role in various aspects of this work.
-This unique role includes:
+- Maintaining a complete picture of UK wildlife (including species and ecosystems) - Sharing wildlife data with each other and with the public to educate and inform - Developing and adhering to a single framework for data capture and data exchange standards - Ensuring security and stability of are involved in the collection, management and dissemination of biological data and information in the UK.
+Others are involved in advocacy and policy development.